thydominik/Dissipative-Lindbladian-Evolution/README.md

 _dmUnitaryEvol.m_ - Gets a density matrix (rho) and an arbitrary operator in Hilbert space and evolve the density matrix.

 ## Plot
 This folder contains very simple plotting functions that help visualize 1-qubit states on the bloch sphere or show the tomograaphy map of a general quantum state.
-The examples provided contain sample figures of these
+The examples provided contain sample figures of these.

 ## References:
 [1] Breuer, Heinz-Peter; Petruccione, F. (2002).
 The Theory of Open Quantum Systems.
 Oxford University Press.
 ISBN 978-0-1985-2063-4.